json-schema-org/json-schema-spec/jsonschema-core.md

 undisturbed.

 ### Applicators {#applicators}

 Applicators allow for building more complex schemas than can be accomplished with a single schema object.
-Evaluation of an instance against a [schema document](#43-json-schema-documents) begins by applying the [root schema](#435-root-schema-and-subschemas-and-resources) to the complete instance document.
+Evaluation of an instance against a [schema document](#schema-document) begins by applying the [root schema](#root) to the complete instance document.
 From there, keywords known as applicators are used to determine which additional schemas are applied.
 Such schemas may be applied in-place to the current location, or to a child location.

 The schemas to be applied may be present as subschemas comprising all or part of the keyword's value.
 Alternatively, an applicator may refer to a schema